markush81/spring-playground/README.md

     integrationTestCompile 'com.h2database:h2:1.4.191'
 }

+// === IDEA configuration ===

+idea {
+    module {
+        scopes.TEST.plus += [configurations.integrationTestCompile]
+        scopes.TEST.plus += [configurations.integrationTestRuntime]
+    }
+}

 // === Wrapper generation ===

 task wrapper(type: Wrapper) {
     gradleVersion = '2.13'
 }
 ```

 ## HowTo

-If you want to use this as your starting point:
+If you want to use it as your starting point to develop:

 1. Clone the project `git clone  https://github.com/markush81/basic-project.git yourprojectname`
 2. Remove git remote reference `git remote rm origin`
-3. Add your own origin as you need
+3. Add your own origin if you need

-**Happy coding!**
+4. `Import project from external model` into IntelliJ IDEA or run `./gradlew idea` and `Open project` in IntelliJ IDEA

+#### Known Issues

+IntelliJ IDEA: *Import Project* fails to recognize integrationTest as test scope (at least since version 2016 it fails).
+Basically this has no great impact, except for inspections for example.

+### Happy coding!